Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 8. You can use the 'Export' action at the top/bottom to export the results to a `.xlsx` file.

+9. Repeat steps 4 through 8, but for the `triBuilding -  Find - All Buildings with Reservable Spaces` report by searching for `All Buildings with Reservable Spaces` in the Name column`.
+**Note**, if you don't find the query, there are two spaces after the first hyphen.
+Markdown removes the space when rendering this document.
+Searching for the latter part of the name should find just one query.

 #### B) GATHER THE TIMEZONES FOR EACH BUILDING BY DOING THE FOLLOWING:

 You will need to also run a TRIRIGA Report to gather the time zones for each building.